balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 #### BezierTriangle::intersection

 Theres is no closed formula for Bézier triangle and ray intersection, like there is for planes and spheres.
 There are existing ray - Bézier triangle intersection algorithms, such as [[2]](#2).
 However, this algorithm needs investigation of several cases, which is not well suitable for GPUs.
 Moreover, the article does not contain performance data, and it seemed to me a big effort to implement it.
-So I've found out a rather simple algorithm with one or two identical computation-intensive loops, which are easy to run parallel for many rays.
+So I've found out a rather simple algorithm based on Newton's method with one or two identical computation-intensive loops, which are easy to run parallel for many rays.

-First I check the intersection with the underlying planar triangle, and if it intersects, calculate the lengths along the ray measured from its starting points
+First I check the intersection with the underlying planar triangle, and if it intersects, calculate the lengths along the ray measured from its starting point
+* until the ray reaches the signed distance from the underlying plane equal to the maximal surface point above that plane
-* to the maximum possible surface point outside
+* until the ray reaches the signed distance from the underlying plane equal to the maximal surface point below that plane
-* to the minimum possible surface point inside - these two come from the maximum distances inside and outside and the incidence to the underlying plane.

 The intersection calculation is performed in a fixed number of iterations, currently 4.
-The interseciton calculation will only take place when the ray and Bézier surface distance from the underlying plane "change sign" along the ray in the given interval.
-If so, the following iteration yields the result:

 1. Set starting point the linear estimation of the ray and surface intersection based on their distance difference from the underlying plane at the above extremes.
 This is a point on the ray.
 If the point would fall too far away or division by zero would occur, I take the extremes interval midpoint.
 TODO figure.
 2. Set the initial projection direction to the underlying triangle normal.
 3. Project the candidate point on ray to the underlying plane in the projection direction.
 TODO figure.
 4. Calculate its barycentric coordinates.
 5. Use these to calculate the corresponding surface point and surface normal.
-New projection direction is surface point - projected proint.
+6. Set the new projection direction to the surface point - projected point vector.
+This greatly reduces the approximation error.
-6. Take the plane in the surface point perpendicular to the surface normal and intersect it with the ray to get the next ray point to start from.
+7. Take the plane in the surface point perpendicular to the surface normal and intersect it with the ray to get the next ray point to start from.
-7. Goto 3 when there is iteration left.
+8. Goto 3 when there is iteration left.

-This process practically always converges, if the above sign change occurs, although I don't have a proof.
-If the sign does not changes, the resulting surface point will lie off the ray, which is a sign of no intersection.
+This process is practically a modification of Newton's root finding method, with an indirect way of evaluating f(x) and f'(x) - exact calculation does not work without barycentric coordinates.
+The process practically always converges, when the ray has not too big angle of incidence, with an indirect way of evaluating f(x) and f'(x) - exact calculation does not work without barycentric coordinates.
+The process practically always converges, when the ray has not too big angle of incidence.
+TODO exact proof for this based on [[3]](#3)

 When ready, it is important to check if the intersection is within the domain of the current Bézier triangle.
 If not, the intersection would be more accurate when calculated on the appropriate neighbouring triangle.
 To enable this, in this case I return the side index to be considered for a similar calculation process for the neighbouring triangle.
 Since its planar intersection will definitely be outside the underlying triangle, I omit that check to let the function finish.
 TODO figures.